multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 ### `#[output_names]`

 This one is used for ABI result names.
-In Rust it is impossible to write Rust Docs for method returns, so we are using this annotation to optionally name the outputs of an endpoint.
+In Rust, it is impossible to write Rust Docs for method returns, so we are using this annotation to optionally name the outputs of an endpoint.